-#1: Bring a zero waste kit
+#1: Bring a plastic-free travel kit

 Reusable straw: Plastic straws cause havoc to ocean wildlife.
 If drinking from a straw is a must for you, bring along a reusable straw - we find these soft silicone straws particularly handy for travelling - pick one colour for each person in the group!